KartkJS/employee/README.md

 It has two end points one for Subscription and the other one for Single Sign On.

-I have tried to follow each step required for the Subscription End point but was facing issues with 401 Unauthorized status.
-I have also implemented SSL security but since Tomcat SSL configuration doesn't work with classpath resources so was not able to set the trust-store.

 You can test the application with the help of JerseyClient class.

 The application has been tested with an Oracle and a My SQL database.